 As for synthetic brushes – many artists prefer to use them with cream and liquid formulas like foundation and eye liner because they are less absorbent than natural hair brushes.

-To really determine the difference for yourself our suggestion would be to use both our luxurious, cruelty-free natural hair makeup brushes and synthetic hair makeup brushes with different products and to take note of which brushes feel best and help you achieve your best looks!
+To really determine the difference for yourself our suggestion would be to use both natural hair makeup brushes and synthetic hair brushes with different cosmetic products and to take note of which brushes feel best and help you achieve your best looks.

-(You could absolutely choose between just synthetic or natural hair tools– but if your like most artists and you love to buy new makeup brushes give both a try and you may improve all your looks.
-Plus, once you know which type you prefer you could continue using only those and not purchase the brush types you don't prefer)
+You could absolutely choose between just synthetic or natural hair tools – but if you're like most artists, you love to buy new makeup brushes, so give both a try and see what you enjoy.
+Once you know which type you prefer you could continue using only those and not continue purchasing the brush types you don't like.)

-Empty Whole™ is a Luxury Goods, Fashion, and Beauty Company providing you with the products you need to look, feel, and live better.
+Empty Whole™ is a Luxury Goods, Fashion, and Beauty Company providing you with the products you need to look, feel, and live your best.

-If you have any great ideas or comments about cosmetics and makeup brushes - leave your comments below!
+If you have any great ideas or comments about cosmetics and makeup brushes - feel free to leave your comments below.